eclipse-tractusx/traceability-foss/docs/user-guide.md

 1. On the header, click on the user avatar
 1. On the menu click on "Sign-out"
-1. You have signed-out of Trace-FOSS
+1. You have signed out of Trace-FOSS

 <br>
 <br>